-Citi sees case for Fed to cut rates 50 bps in July
+Citi sees case for Fed to lower rates by 50 bps in July

 NEW YORK (Reuters) - Citi economists said on Friday if the Federal Reserve decides to lower U.S. interest rates next month, it would do so with a bold 50 basis-points cut, together with an earlier end of its balance sheet reduction.

-They said they maintain a base case the U.S. central bank would not lower borrowing costs at all in 2019, however, if economic data remains “sufficiently strong” and “a not unfavorable outcome” on trade between China and the United States occurs at next week’s G20 summit in Japan.
+They said they maintain a base case the U.S. central bank would not lower borrowing costs at all in 2019, however, if economic data remains “sufficiently strong” and “a not unfavorable outcome” on trade between China and the United States emerges from next week’s G20 summit in Japan.

+A couple of other primary dealers, or the top 24 Wall Street firms that do business directly with the Federal Reserve, said they had a strong conviction about a 50 basis-point rate decrease at the Fed’s next policy meeting in about six weeks.

+UBS economists changed their base case to a half-point rate cut next month after this week’s policy meeting.

 Reporting by Richard Leong; Editing by Tom Brown